 Her nominator says of her, "Andrea Leary is our department’s resident “expert” on service learning.
 She has the extraordinary capacity to motivate students towards their service goals as well as towards the goal of writing powerful, effective prose.
 Her students are some of the most exciting, mature, sophisticated students I’ve ever met.
 Of course, this is because she empowers them to take charge - -and they do.
 Dr. Leary forms highly effective bonds with community groups that are ongoing and continue to develop past the end of school.
 She is tireless, creative and inspiring and it is an honor to recommend her for this award."

-Dr. Betsy Schmidt
+Dr. Elizabeth Schmidt